 What is the most beautiful language to say "I love you"?

-The beauty of the most beautiful language to say "I love you" depends on personal preferences and cultural context.
-However, there are languages that stand out for their musicality and the passion of their words.
+The beauty of the most beautiful language to say "I love you" depends on personal preference and cultural context.
+However, some languages stand out for their musicality and the passion of their words.
 Among them:

 - French: It is known as "the language of love" thanks to its fluidity and melodic way of expressing emotions, such as "je t'aime."